-Many works in the field of Shape-from-Shading have followed the seminal works of Horn [3], [4], [5], who initiated the subject in the 1970s, and assumed orthographic projection.
-Horn's book [6] reviews the early work on Shape-from-Shading (until 1989).
-Zhang et al. [32] surveys and classifies some of the works from the '90s and compares the performance of six of them (namely, minimization approaches: [34], [11]; propagation approach: [1]; local approach: [10]; linear approaches: [17], [28]).
-Kimmel & Bruckstein [8] classify image extrema and two kinds of saddle points and use these topological properties of the surface in a global Shape-from-Shading algorithm.
-In the current millennium Zhao & Chellappa [33] use symmetric Shape-from-Shading to develop a face recognition system which is illumination insensitive; they show the symmetric Shape-from-Shading algorithm has a unique solution.
-Kimmel & Sethian [9] proposed the Fast Marching method as an optimal algorithm for surface reconstruction.
+Many works in the field of Shape-from-Shading have followed the seminal works of Horn (1975, 1977, 1986), who initiated the subject in the 1970s, and assumed orthographic projection.
+Horn's (1989) book reviews the early work on Shape-from-Shading (until 1989).
+Zhang et al. (1999) surveys and classifies some of the works from the '90s and compares the performance of six of them (namely, minimization approaches: Zheng and Chellappa (1991) and Lee and Kuo (1993); propagation approach: Bichsel and Pentland (1992); local approach: Lee and Rosenfeld (1985); linear approaches: Pentland (1984) and Tsai and Shah (1994)).
+Kimmel and Bruckstein (1995) classify image extrema and two kinds of saddle points and use these topological properties of the surface in a global Shape-from-Shading algorithm.
+In the current millennium Zhao and Chellappa (2000) use symmetric Shape-from-Shading to develop a face recognition system which is illumination insensitive; they show the symmetric Shape-from-Shading algorithm has a unique solution.
+Kimmel and Sethian (2001) proposed the Fast Marching method as an optimal algorithm for surface reconstruction.
 Their reconstructed surface is a viscosity solution of an Eikonal equation for the vertical light source case.
-Sethian [25] provides deep insight into Level Set and Fast Marching methods.
-Robles-Kelly & Hancock [20] use the Mumford-Shah functional to derive diffusion kernels that can be employed for Shape-from-Shading.
-Prados et al. [19] base their approach on the viscosity solution of a Hamilton-Jacobi equation.
+Sethian (1999) provides deep insight into Level Set and Fast Marching methods.
+Robles-Kelly and Hancock (2002) use the Mumford-Shah functional to derive diffusion kernels that can be employed for Shape-from-Shading.
+Prados et al. (2002) base their approach on the viscosity solution of a Hamilton-Jacobi equation.
 They extend existing proofs of existence and uniqueness to the general light source case and prove the convergence of their numerical scheme.
 Many more orthographic algorithms were suggested in the literature, but only a few can be described herein.

-^{}This research has been supported in part by Tel-Aviv University fund, the Adams Super-Center for Brain Studies, the Israeli Ministry of Science, the ISF Center for Excellence in Applied Geometry, and the A.M.N. fund.
+\This research has been supported in part by Tel-Aviv University fund, the Adams Super-Center for Brain Studies, the Israeli Ministry of Science, the ISF Center for Excellence in Applied Geometry, the Minerva Center for geometry, and the A.M.N. fund.